THE PERFECT WEEKEND IN BOISE

 BEER AND ALCOHOL

 Along with great coffee is an exploding craft beer scene.
-You can find countless breweries in Downtown Boise, and they all have something different to offer.
+You can find countless breweries in Boise, and they all have something different to offer.
 We love Payette Brewing Co for its mix of classic and inventive brews.
 Sofa King Sunny and North Fork are their most popular beers, but I’m partial to their dark beers, particularly the Embers Mexican Chocolate.
 They have a fantastic outdoor drinking area where you can play games or snack on one of the many food trucks that park outside.
 We also love it because it’s family-friendly!
 So many kids and dogs joyfully running around.
 We did a brewery tour, and it’s awesome to learn about everything that goes into making beer.
 Plus…free beer!